wafaehamdaoui/Student_management-app/README.md

 ## Introduction

+Schools and Universities are the foundation of Knowledge and an educational body on which student rely upon.
+Therefore, they need to maintain a proper database of its students/teachers to keep all the updated records and easily share information with students/teachers

 School Management System is a large database system which can be used for store student's information.
 Most importantly, this information can be easily shared with authorized users, records can be easily searched, and reports can be easily generated.

 ## Motivation: